jgracin/github-webhook-cloud-function/README.md

 Implemented for the [Node 10 runtime](https://cloud.google.com/functions/docs/concepts/nodejs-10-runtime) with no additional runtime dependencies.

+## GitHub to Jenkins

+Modifications for Jenkins were written by Stanko Arbutina, Alen Bašić and Josip Gracin.

+There are two environment variables that need to be set:
+- JENKINS\_HOST, and
+- JENKINS\_PORT.

+Jenkins should perform authentication of webhooks using shared secret configured in GitHub plugin.

 ## GitHub to Trello

 The default handler, `githubToTrello`, posts comments and attachments to Trello when there is a GitHub push or pull request.